 Security Guard Training Programs in NYC

 In 1992, the state of New York passed the Security Guard Act, making training courses for security guards mandatory.
-Though many schools in NYC have programs in homeland security, law enforcement and similar areas, only a few offer studies focusing primarily on security guard training.
+Though many schools have programs in homeland security, law enforcement and similar areas, only a few offer studies focusing primarily on security guard training.
 Get an overview of the largest college in NYC offering such training, the types of programs and curricula details.
 Learn more information about this school in the table at the bottom of this article.

 - CUNY John Jay College of Criminal Justice offers various types of security guard training programs, ranging from individual courses and seminars to a 4-year degree program.
 The school is located just 4 miles from downtown NYC.